Interview with Colin Hynd

 Description

-Summary: Colin Hynd joined the RAF in November 1943.
+Colin Hynd joined the RAF in November 1943.
 Upon completing initial training, he was posted to RAF St Athan, where he trained as a flight engineer.
-He struggled to bond with his first crew, so instead worked as an instructor before joining a Canadian crew based at 158 Squadron.
-Hynd recounts the briefing process and dangers during bombing operations.
-He also describes why their rear gunner was accused of Lack of Moral Fibre, accidentally falling asleep during an operation, dumping surplus munitions in the North Sea, and the conditions of their accommodation.
+He struggled to bond with his first crew, so instead worked as an instructor, before joining a Canadian crew based at 158 Squadron.
+Hynd recalls the briefing process and dangers during bombing operations.
+He also describes why their rear gunner was accused of Lack of Moral Fibre, accidentally falling asleep during an operation involving dumping surplus munitions in the North Sea.
+He also described the conditions of their accommodation.
 Finally, Hynd describes serving as drill instructor after the war.

 Creator